Welcome to Butterfly Language, a look at the world inside and outside my head!

 And to be honest…I still felt this “presence.”
 I wrote about it in my journals and dreamt about it at night.
 And I started writing a novel based on that entire period of my life.

 But it worked; because that’s the power of Belief for you.
 I traded one reality tunnel for another…this new reality tunnel being so dogmatically against the previous one that it “bleached out” all that crap.
-I was a hardcore Christian for almost three years.
+I was a hardcore Christian for several years.

 I said: “Nah, I threw most of it out.
 I mean, I still have this ring—”

 Folks, it was the middle of winter, and snow was piled up like six feet.
-But my sister made me put on my boots and coat, and she put on her boots and coat, and she made me go out there several blocks in the snow with the ring and bury the ring in a flowerpot by an abandoned stretch of sidewalk.
+But my sister made me put on my boots and coat, and she put on her boots and coat…and she made me go out there several blocks in the snow and bury the ring in the deepest hole we could scoop out with our gloved hands.

 Sure…I occasionally write about these topics, do some research.
 But I have distance from it, now.
 I know all about this Power of Belief.
 I know all about Reality Tunnels.
 I know all about Chaos Magick.
 I’ve read Robert Anton Wilson and Grant Morrison.
 I can have a mirthful chuckle about it now and then, because I’ve put myself at an ironic distance from It.
 I’ve seen behind the curtain on this.
 Case closed.